-As at 31 December 2016, the Group held total current assets of approximately RMB36,596.4 million (2015: RMB38,835.9 million), comprising mainly properties under development, completed properties held for sale and trade and other receivables and prepayments.
-As at 31 December 2016, balance of properties under development was RMB20,696.2 million, which was slightly lower than RMB20,965.0 million as at 31 December 2015.
-The continuous progress of the Group's property development projects had resulted in an increase in the carrying value of properties under development in 2016, but the increase has been offset by the decrease in the carrying value of properties under development that has been recognised as cost of sales or transferred to completed properties held for sale upon completion and delivery of properties during the year, as well as the provision for impairment made in current year also further reduced the carrying value of properties under development.
-Completed properties held for sale increased by 5.2% from RMB6,203.9 million as at 31 December 2015 to RMB6,525.8 million as at 31 December 2016.
-The higher balance of completed properties held for sale was mainly due to the reclassification of the Group's unsold properties that were completed in the current year and thus were reclassified from properties under development to completed properties held for sale.
-Trade and other receivables and prepayments decreased by 33.3% from RMB8,037.2 million as at 31 December 2015 to RMB5,360.0 million as at 31 December 2016.
-Trade and other receivables and prepayments comprised prepayments for land premium for which the relevant land use right certificates were yet to be obtained and prepayment for construction costs.
-During 2016, two projects were ceased or cancelled, thus the prepayment balances related to these two projects and the carrying amounts of other book values were cleared, thus led to a significant decrease in the Group's trade and other receivables and prepayments as at year end.
+As at 31 December 2017, the Group's current assets mainly comprised properties under development, trade and other receivables and prepayments and completed properties held for sale.
+As at 31 December 2017, balance of properties under development was RMB21,130.6 million, which was 2.1% lower than RMB20,696.2 million as at 31 December 2016.
+The continuous progress of the Group's property development projects had resulted in an increase in the carrying value of properties under development in 2017, but the increase has been offset by the decrease in the carrying value of properties under development that has been recognised as cost of sales or transferred to completed properties held for sale upon completion and delivery of properties during the year, as well as the provision for impairment made in current year also further reduced the carrying value of properties under development.
+Trade and other receivables and prepayments increased by 8.0% from RMB5,360.0 million as at 31 December 2016 to RMB5,789.4 million as at 31 December 2017.
+Trade and other receivables and prepayments comprised prepayments for construction costs, prepayments for land premium for which the relevant land use right certificates were yet to be obtained and certain other receivables arising from the Group's business.
+Completed properties held for sale decreased by 16.9% from RMB6,525.8 million as at 31 December 2016 to RMB5,425.6 million as at 31 December 2017.
+The lower balance of completed properties held for sale was mainly due to the Group's continuous effort to sell the remaining units of existing projects in 2017, and the provision for impairment recorded in current year further reduced the carrying value of completed properties held for sale.

-Total current liabilities as at 31 December 2016 amounted to RMB34,534.9 million, which was 15.0% lower than that of RMB40,609.0 million as at 31 December 2015.
-Total current liabilities was lower because the Group has entered into a series of loan refinancing arrangements in 2016 such that a significant amount of current or overdue borrowings have been replaced with non-current borrowings, thus leading to a significant decrease in current borrowings.
+Total current liabilities as at 31 December 2017 amounted to RMB37,469.0 million, which was 8.5% higher than that of RMB34,534.9 million as at 31 December 2016.
+Total current liabilities was higher mainly because the Group achieved substantial amount of property sales during 2017 such that the sales proceeds received has resulted in a much higher balance of advanced proceeds received from customers as compared to 2016.

-As at 31 December 2016, the current ratio (calculated as the total current assets divided by the total current liabilities) was 1.1 (2015: 1.0).
-The higher current ratio in 2016 mainly resulted from the significantly decreased current borrowings as mentioned in the preceding paragraph.
+As at 31 December 2017, the current ratio (calculated as the total current assets divided by the total current liabilities) was 0.9 (2016: 1.1).
+The lower current ratio in 2017 mainly resulted from the combined effect of (1) lower total current assets due to reduced balance of restricted cash; and (2) higher total current liabilities due to higher balance of advanced proceeds received from customers.